python-pillow/Pillow/README.rst

 Pillow
 ======

+**Python Imaging Library (Fork)**

 Pillow is the "friendly" PIL fork by Alex Clark and Contributors.
-PIL is the **Python Imaging Library** by Fredrik Lundh and Contributors.
+PIL is the Python Imaging Library by Fredrik Lundh and Contributors.

 .. image:: https://travis-ci.org/python-imaging/Pillow.png
    :target: https://travis-ci.org/python-imaging/Pillow